-In the typical scenario of someone who’s overweight, they normally just cut calories.
+In the typical scenario of someone who’s overweight, they normally just cut calories by eating less to “lose weight.”
 Over several months, they might lose 30 pounds—15 pounds lost from burning fat and 15 pounds lost of lean mass (muscle, glycogen, bone density, organs shrinking.)

 Bulking: the process of eating a calorie surplus to gain weight to build muscle.